Paraffinum Liquidum - Glossar

 Is Paraffinum Liquidum harmful to the skin?

-Highly purified paraffinum liquidum is considered safe and well-tolerated in cosmetics.
+Highly refined Paraffinum Liquidum is considered safe and well-tolerated in cosmetics.

 Does Paraffinum Liquidum clog pores?

-Paraffinum Liquidum has an occlusive effect, but is not considered highly comedogenic.
+Paraffinum Liquidum has occlusive properties but is not considered highly comedogenic.

-Why is paraffinum liquidum included in lip care products?
+Why is Paraffinum Liquidum included in lip care?

 It protects the lips from moisture loss and external environmental influences.